Estimate Time6 min

 Another way to invest in crypto is by buying individual stocks of companies in the crypto industry.
 Examples include crypto exchanges, bitcoin mining companies, and banks that provide solutions for crypto companies.

 Crypto stocks offer a way for investors to bet on which companies will lead the industry.
-And while buying crypto on an exchange incurs trading fees, most major brokerages offer trading for both stocks and ETFs with zero commissions (note that ETFs may still have management fees).
+And while buying crypto on an exchange incurs trading fees, most major brokerages allow you to trade stocks without fees (though they may still charge a spread).

 However, inexperienced investors should be aware this strategy has its risks.
 Crypto's inherent volatility, poor earnings reports, negative industry trends, and other factors, can all cause a stock's value to plummet.